 CIHRA solicits research proposals from interdisciplinary teams composed of at least 2 scholars from different disciplines.
-In their proposals, fellows identify a key issue in aging; describe a one- to 1-year study they will undertake to address the issue from an interdisciplinary perspective; and submit a copy of the national funding announcement they will target at the end of the fellowship.
-Fellows are expected to participate in regular CIHRA meetings and related activities, including proposal feedback and updates.
+In proposals, Scholars identify a key issue in aging; describe a one- to 1-year study they will undertake to address the issue from an interdisciplinary perspective; and submit a copy of the national funding announcement they to target at the end of the fellowship.
+Scholars are expected to participate in regular CIHRA meetings and related activities, including proposal feedback and updates.
 As part of ASU’s commitment to aging, funds for fellows include teaching relief to ensure commitment to the projects and engagement and support of CIHRA activities.

 Application coming soon